 Babysitters need to carry a lot of things, and you may often walk to local babysitting jobs, so having a light first aid kit is essential.
-The Swiss Safe 2-in-1 First Aid Kit is only 1.2 pounds (544 grams), so you’ll hardly know it’s there.
+The Johnson & Johnson All-Purpose First Aid Kit is only 1.19 pounds (540 grams), so you’ll hardly know it’s there.

 It's Compact and Portable

 Most babysitters bring a zip-up binder or a bag to carry everything they need for each job, so their first aid kit needs to fit comfortably inside.
-The Swiss Safe 2-in-1 First Aid Kit is perfectly sized to fit into most babysitting binders, and it will easily fit in any backpack.
+The Johnson & Johnson All-Purpose First Aid Kit is perfectly sized to fit into most babysitting binders, and it will easily fit in any backpack.

 It Contains the Essentials for Babysitters